 Koorie Kids Shine

-Watch our Why Koorie Kids Shine to learn more about Koorie Kids Shine, Early Start Kindergarten and the value of kindergarten for Aboriginal and Torres Strait Islander children.
+Watch our Why Koorie Kids Shine video to learn more about Koorie Kids Shine, Early Start Kindergarten and the value of kindergarten for Aboriginal and Torres Strait Islander children.

 Koorie Kids Shine is a program that promotes the value of kindergarten to Aboriginal parents and the community.
 Aboriginal children aged three and four are eligible for 15 hours of free kindergarten each week.
 To be eligible, a child must turn three or four years old by 30 April in the year they go to kindergarten.